hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 4.7.6++.
 On Packets Marked

       Invoked by an increment in the number of CE marked packets, as indicated by a newly received ACK_ECN frame.
+      The variable ack_ce_counter is used to check if packets are recently CE marked

       OnPacketsMarked(ce_counter):
+        if (end_of_recovery < largest_acked_packet && ce_counter > ack_ce_counter):
           // Start a new congestion epoch
-        if (end_of_recovery < largest_acked_packet):
           end_of_recovery = largest_sent_packet
           congestion_window *= kMarkReductionFactor
           congestion_window = max(congestion_window, kMinimumWindow)
           ssthresh = congestion_window

+        // update ack_ce_counter
+        ack_ce_counter = ce_counter